This Is How Many Ethereum Are Left To Acquire

 • Since the token's release in 2015, approximately 120 million ETH tokens have been minted into circulation.

-• With the burning mechanism that was implemented in 2002/2023, there will be fewer ETH tokens in circulation in a decade's time.
+• With the burning mechanism implemented in 2002/2023, there will be fewer ETH tokens in circulation in ten years.

 • A 50% reduction in the number of ETH tokens in circulation will be realized by 2233.